Developing future leaders to work in and improve the health of rural and underserved communities.

 - Up to two years of funding to support a project they develop that will improve the health of their community.

-After the two-year fellowship, Bernstein Fellows will not only have a clear understanding of rural and underserved community needs, but will have the leadership skills necessary to engage and collaborate with others to improve the health and economic state of these communities.
+After the two-year fellowship, Bernstein Fellows not only have a clear understanding of rural and underserved community needs, but also have also acquired the leadership skills necessary to engage and collaborate with others to improve the health and economic state of these communities.